Employment Law: Clients

 The law firm has represented both employers seeking to enforce non-compete clauses, as well as employees seeking to escape the restrictions of non-compete clauses.
 Such clauses must be reasonable in scope in order to be enforced, can be blue-lined by courts to be made more reasonable, and can only be enforced when given in exchange for reasonable consideration.
 Employee terminations frequently require renegotiation of such clauses.
 When non-compete clauses are sought to be enforced, it is important to have the right representation at the beginning, as they are always limited in time, and the first action taken by a court to enforce or to deny enforcement of such clauses, is usually the final action in the case.

 The law firm has represented whistleblowers willing to bring actions on behalf of the government for recovery of money paid in response to fraudulent and false billing practices.
 The relator (the individual bringing the action on behalf of the government) is entitled to a percentage of the amount of money recovered in such actions.
-Law firm partner Stephen Schultz, as the former First Assistant Inspector General for the Commonwealth of Massachusetts, has particular expertise in the government procurment process and the manner in which it can be abused.
+Law firm partner Stephen Schultz, as the former First Assistant Inspector General for the Commonwealth of Massachusetts, has particular expertise in the government procurement process and the manner in which it can be abused.

-The law firm has recently represented a doctor, who alleged he was terminated as the result of his making complaints regarding questionable medical procedures permitted to be performed as a courtesy to a “VIP”, and a hospital administrator who alleged that false staffing numbers were submitted by the Hospital to assure continued receipt of Medicaid funding.
+The law firm has represented a doctor, who alleged he was terminated as the result of his making complaints regarding questionable medical procedures permitted to be performed as a courtesy to a “VIP”, and a hospital administrator who alleged that false staffing numbers were submitted by the Hospital to assure continued receipt of Medicaid funding.
 The firm brought or threatened actions on behalf of both of these clients pursuant to the Massachusetts Health Care Whistleblower statute and successfully reached settlements on behalf of both clients by securing everyone in need could be working with Partners for Home.